HoverHell/RedditImageGrab/readme.md

     python redditdl.py wallpaper wallpaper --score 50 -update

-For getting some nice pictures of cats in your catsfolder (wich will be created if it doesn't exist yet) run:
+For getting some nice pictures of cats in your catsfolder (which will be created if it doesn't exist yet) run:

     python redditdl.py cats ~/Pictures/catsfolder --score 1000 --num 5 --sfw --verbose